-- end.
-All water coils will have maximum flow rate control devices in the return line. - 2.8.2.
+- 2.8.2.
 Air Coil selection will comply with ARI 410, "Standard for Forced-Circulation Air-Cooling and Heating Coils". - 2.8.3.
-Chilled Water Cooling Coil entering water temperature 42.5°F, unless noted otherwise. - 2.8.4.
+Chilled Water-Cooling Coil entering water temperature should match existing conditions if demand is supplied from HAS CUPs - 2.8.4.
 Coil Water temperature rise 16°F, unless noted otherwise. - 2.8.5.
 Maximum air face velocity 500 feet per minute - 2.8.6.
 High Temperature Water Heater (HTHW) Heating coil selection: - 2.8.6.1.
-Coil entering water temperature 240°F will be operable at 300°F - 2.8.6.2.
-Coil Water temperature drop 60°F - 2.8.6.3.
+Coil entering water temperature should match existing conditions if demand is supplied from HAS CUPs. - 2.8.6.2.
+Coil Water temperature drop should match existing conditions if demand is supplied from HAS CUPs. - 2.8.6.3.
 Maximum air face velocity 500 feet per minute

 - 2.9.1.
 Meters and Gages for HVAC Piping: Permanently installed british thermal unit (BTU) metering is required for all chilled and hot water applications served by the CUP.
 Metering must provide flow, temperature, and BTU per hour values to the respective energy management system.
-Meters must: - Record at intervals of one hour or less, and transmit data to a remote location. - The system must be capable of storing all meter data for at least 36 months. - The data must be remotely accessible. - All meters in the system must be capable of reporting hourly, daily, monthly, and annual energy use. - 2.9.2.
-All tenant facilities will be metered using revenue-grade metering devices. - 2.9.3.
+Meters must: - Record at intervals of one hour or less and transmit data to a remote location. - The system must be capable of storing all meter data for at least 36 months. - The data must be remotely accessible. - All meters in the system must be capable of reporting hourly, daily, monthly, and annual energy use. - 2.9.2.
+All tenant facilities if met from HAS CUP will be metered using revenue-grade metering devices. - 2.9.3.
 Terminal facilities will be kept in positive pressure and will be monitored by magnehelic gauges using pressure differential sensors.
 These sensors will be in multiple strategic locations inside the building. - 2.9.4.
-At IAH, air pressure and velocity reading devices are required at each connection point to the Mickey Leland International

-- Terminal (MLIT).
-Ambient as well as connections at terminals crossover and the subway tunnel.
+At IAH, air pressure and velocity reading devices are required at each connection point to the Mickey Leland International Terminal (MLIT).
+Ambient as well as connections at terminals crossover and the subway tunnel and the garages.
 Said crossovers and the tunnel connect the MLIT to other Terminals A, B, C, E as well as the Federal Inspection Station (FIS) and the Marriott Hotel. - 2.9.5.
+At HOU, air pressure and velocity reading devices are required at each connection point to the International Terminal.
+Ambient as well as connections at terminals crossover and the garages. - 2.9.6.
 The designer will consider that animal retention areas/facilities will be designed and kept at a negative pressure.
-Dedicated mechanical systems will be considered where applicable. - 2.9.6.
+Dedicated mechanical systems will be considered where applicable. - 2.9.7.
 Terminal facilities will be designed in a way that pressurization is not lost when passengers use the boarding bridges.
-Boarding gate sensors will give signal to the VAVs and outside air unit sensors and amount of fresh air will be adjusted accordingly to prevent pressure loss. - 2.9.7.
+Boarding gate sensors will give signal to the VAVs and outside air unit sensors and amount of fresh air will be adjusted accordingly to prevent pressure loss. - 2.9.8.
 ASHRAE 62.1, ventilation requirements, will be exceeded by 30 percent at a minimum.
-Eliminating energy waste and parasitic heating will be a key design element. - 2.9.8.
-In terminal facilities, ceiling plenum return is not accepted.
-Provide airtight ducted return system. - 2.9.9.
-Rotating equipment redundancy, N number of pumps, fans etc. - 2.9.9.1.
-If N < 3 = N + 1 - 2.9.9.2.
-If $N \ge 3 = N + 2$ - 2.9.10.
-Revenue metering will be provided at all tenant facilities for electricity, lighting, water, natural gas, chilled water (CHW) and heating hot water (HHW) flow, differential pressure, and differential temperature. - 2.9.11.
-Install metering equipment enclosure in accordance with CenterPoint Energy guidelines. - 2.9.12.
-All revenue meters will be smart meters where trending will be possible through a Supervisory Control and Data Acquisition (SCADA) and BAS.
-Meters must: - Record at intervals of one hour or less, and transmit data to a remote location. - The system must be capable of storing all meter data for at least 36 months. - The data must be remotely accessible.
+Eliminating energy waste and parasitic heating will be a key design element. - 2.9.9.
+In terminal facilities, ceiling plenum return is not accepted unless there is an extension to an old system.
+Provide airtight ducted return system.